arifulmrislam/minimal-portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/arifulmrislam/Datalogging-with-ChirpStack-Node-RED-InfluxDB-Grafana-with-Docker)

-<div style="text-align: justify">I build a local solution for our customers without using cloud computing.
-First I installed ChirpStack network server, Node-RED, Influx DB & Grafana as Docker containers in the Dell server.
+<div style="text-align: justify">I build a local solution for our customers without relying on cloud computing.
+First, I installed the ChirpStack network server, Node-RED, Influx DB & Grafana as Docker containers on the Dell server.
 I create a database in InfluxDB.
-Using this database, I connect Grafana web application which is the open-source analytics and monitoring solution for every database.
-I use a microtic gateway to forward all sensor values to the ChirpStack network server.
-ChirpStack allows Node-RED to collect the data from NS using a topic.
+Using this database, I connect the Grafana web application which is the open-source analytics and monitoring solution for every database.
+I use a microtik gateway to forward all sensor values to the ChirpStack network server.
+Node-RED collects data from NS through a topic provided by ChirpStack.
 After collecting those values I forward them to the InfluxDB database.
-Using those data I create a simple web dashboard in Grafana application to visualization the values in charts, graphs and alerts for notification of the critical situation.</div>
+By using these data, I built a simple web dashboard in Grafana to visualize the values in graphs, charts, and alerts for notification of critical situations.</div>
 <br>
 <center><img src="images/Node-Red, Grafana, Docker and Telegraf with Influxdb.png"/></center>
 <br>